 Acetate panel cards are so fun to create and this was a super easy one.
 All those leaves seen through the acetate were cut from Neenah Classic Crest Solar White 110# cardstock as well, and adhered directly to the inside of the card base.

-Cut a section out of the front flap of the card base with the edge die, adhere the acetate to the back side of the flap and adhere the bottom portion of the front flap to the front of the adhesive.
+Cut a section out of the front flap of the card base with the edge die, adhere the acetate to the back side of the flap and adhere the bottom portion of the front flap to the front of the acetate.
 Stamp the front and inside sentiments in brown ink.
-Die cut and stamp several sets of leaves in brown ink as well, keeping the leaves in the negative spaces by putting small strips of washi tape on the back side of the panels.
+Using the Prickley Pear Stamps Fall Leaves Stamp Set and coordinating Prickley Pear Stamps Leaf Die Set, stamp several sets of leaves in brown ink and die cut them, keeping the leaves in the negative spaces by putting small strips of washi tape on the back side of the panels.

 Adhere the die cuts randomly to the inside of the card base being sure to cover all areas visible through the acetate.